thangtv-3206/better_player_plus/doc/generalconfiguration.md

 /// Defines if the player will start in fullscreen when play is pressed final bool fullScreenByDefault;

-/// Defines if the player will sleep in fullscreen or not final bool allowedScreenSleep;

 /// Defines aspect ratio which will be used in fullscreen final double fullScreenAspectRatio;